spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-build-your-own-product-relation-type.md

   - /v1/docs/en/ht-build-product-relation
 ---

+This tutorial provides step-by-step instruction for the process of building your own product relation type.

 {% info_block infoBox %}

-This tutorial provides step-by-step instruction for the process of building your own product relation type.
+These instructions are related to Yves and Zed, so both applications must be updated accordingly to allow your product relation type.

 {% endinfo_block %}

-These instructions are related to Yves and Zed, so both applications should be updated accordingly in order to allow your product relation type.

 ## Modify Zed

-To modify Zed, do the following:
+To modify Zed, follow these steps:

 1. Create a new relation type in `\Spryker\Shared\ProductRelation\ProductRelationTypes` as a new constant type.